Here we’ve summarized a few of the legal considerations for providing telehealth and provided resources for additional information.

 - If there’s anyone observing the visit, tell the patient and get their consent at the start.

 For more about consent:

-If you plan to offer telehealth in more than one state, you’ll also need to confirm that your insurance policy covers you for all locations.
+- If you plan to offer telehealth in more than one state, you’ll need to confirm that your insurance policy covers you for all locations.

-You’ll also want to be aware of any state laws that regulate how you collect and store PHI.
-To find out more about the state laws where you practice, visit State Health Care Law.
+- You’ll also want to be aware of any state laws that regulate how you collect and store protected health information.
+To find out more about the state laws where you practice, visit State Health Care Law .

 State laws, licensure, and actions